brunogarcia/langchain-linkedin-twitter/README.md

 ## Configuration

-Take of the following steps to configure the environment:
+Take care the following steps to configure the environment:

 ```bash
 nano .zshrc